Computer Science Portfolio

 This project is another open-ended challenge originating from CS152.
 This lab was meant to get students used to writing vectorised RISC-V code (the vectorised extension to the core instruction set is not yet publicly released at the time of writing, though preliminary documentation for the instructions is available here).

-My lab partner and I chose this extended exercise instead of the traditional matrix-matrix-multiply because implementing RSort challenged us to figure out how do both aggregated and element-wise operations using SIMD instructions.
+My lab partner and I chose this extended exercise instead of the traditional matrix-matrix-multiply because implementing RSort required us to figure out how do both aggregated and element-wise operations using SIMD instructions.
 In RSort elements are first counted, and the counts of each unique of element are stored.
 Typically, a linear scan of the elements is then performed and the count of each type is decreased (or increased up to the found limit) and used as an index to place the elements in the final, resultant vector.
 This task becomes difficult with vector instructions; if you have two elements of the same type (ex. two 7's) in the chunk you're trying to sort, how can you ensure they don't get placed at the same index?
 Unlike with typical instructions, you can't step into the chunk, the is the smallest unit that can be manipulated by assembly code.

 To read more about how we solved this problem, check out my lab write-up here.